Eugen Liebendörfer

-Eugen Liebendörfer (born 16 February 1852 in Leutkirch; died 3 October 1902 in Stuttgart) was the first German missionary doctor in India as part of the Basel Mission.
+Eugen Liebendörfer (16 February 1852 in Leutkirch – 3 October 1902 in Stuttgart) was the first German missionary doctor in India as part of the Basel Mission.
 He was also a co-founder of the Association for Medical Mission at Stuttgart that evolved into the German Institute for Medical Mission (Difäm), an organization for worldwide Christian medical mission based in Tübingen.

 Early life

 The Liebendörfer family had been living in the Württemberg region since the end of the Thirty Years' War.

 Eugen Liebendörfer was the son of Jakob Friedrich Liebendörfer (who died in 1880 at Wain), who was the station commander of the Landjäger special police force in Leutkirch, and Elisabeth Lochbiller from Memmingen (who died in 1899 at Ravensburg).